jmablog/tinieR/README.md

 knitr::include_graphics(shrunk_img)
 ```

 Set to `return_path = "proj"` to return the path to the newly tinified file relative to the **project** directory, no matter the current working directory.
-This looks for an [Rstudio project](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects) file (.Rproj) in the current directory or above, and return the path from there.
+This looks for an [Rstudio project](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects) file (.Rproj) in the current directory or above, and returns the path from there.

 ``` r
 setwd("imgs")